codyngpriest/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 16. Say my name
 This is a script that lists all records of the table second_table of the database hbtn_0c_0 in your MySQL server.

+17. Go to UTF8
+This is a script that converts hbtn_0c_0 database to UTF8 (utf8mb4, collate utf8mb4_unicode_ci) in your MySQL server.